hashicorp/terraform-provider-azurerm/website/docs/r/network_connection_monitor.html.markdown

 * `coverage_level` - (Optional) The test coverage for the Network Connection Monitor endpoint.
 Possible values are `AboveAverage`, `Average`, `BelowAverage`, `Default`, `Full` and `Low`.

-* `excluded_addresses` - (Optional) A list of IPv4/IPv6 subnet masks or IPv4/IPv6 IP addresses to be excluded to the Network Connection Monitor endpoint.
+* `excluded_ip_addresses` - (Optional) A list of IPv4/IPv6 subnet masks or IPv4/IPv6 IP addresses to be excluded to the Network Connection Monitor endpoint.

-* `included_addresses` - (Optional) A list of IPv4/IPv6 subnet masks or IPv4/IPv6 IP addresses to be included to the Network Connection Monitor endpoint.
+* `included_ip_addresses` - (Optional) A list of IPv4/IPv6 subnet masks or IPv4/IPv6 IP addresses to be included to the Network Connection Monitor endpoint.

-* `resource_id` - (Optional) The resource ID which is used as the endpoint by the Network Connection Monitor.
+* `target_resource_id` - (Optional) The resource ID which is used as the endpoint by the Network Connection Monitor.

 * `filter` - (Optional) A `filter` block as defined below.